balmli/com.tesla.charger/README.txt

 Use the Automatic mode for charging with lowest utility prices in the charge period.

-For more information, click on the community link.
+For more information, click on the link for the community forum.

 Acknowledgements: